-Clean the outside of the microwave with a sudsy cloth.
-Rinse and then dry.
+Clean the outside of the microwave oven with a sudsy cloth.
+Rinse with a damp cloth and then dry.
 Wipe the window clean with a damp cloth.

 Control Panel and Door

 Wipe with a damp cloth.
 Dry thoroughly.
 Do not use cleaning sprays, large amounts of soap and water, abrasives or sharp objects on the panel-they can damage it.
 Some paper towels can also scratch the control panel.